MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/console.md

 ### Adapters

 #### Creating adapters
-Register an adapter and download Starter Code.
+Register an adapter and download Starter Code, as well as update an adapter on-the-fly by updating its properties without needing to re-build and re-deploy the adapter artifact.

 ![Image of adapter registration screen](create-adapter.png)